francistor/http2radius/Readme.md

 http2radius/http2radius &

 # Test by sending a http request that will be sent to http2radius acting as an "echo" server
+# perRequestTimeoutSpec is a number followed by "s" or "ms" (seconds or milliseconds)
+# serverTries is the number of tries to the specified server, keeping the request id
+# tries is the number of tries, where the request id will change.
+The full number of
+# tries will be tries*serverTries.
 curl -s http://localhost:8080/routeRadiusRequest -X POST -d ' {
 "destination": "127.0.0.1:1812",